Mr-Chang95/NBA-Data-Wrangling-Exploration/README.md

 ## Licensing, Authors, Acknowledgements
 I would like to give special thanks to **[Basketball Reference](https://www.basketball-reference.com/leagues/)** for the data that I have collected.
 This couldn't have happened without them.

+## Further Works
+I plan to create predictive models in the coming months with the updated datasets for the upcoming season.